sortsofecon/starter-hugo-academic2/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I am an Assistant Professor at Xi'an Jiaotong-Liverpool University.
-My research primarily focuses on human development and economic mobility.
+My research basically embraces human development and economic mobility.
 I have studied and worked in China, Germany, Britain, and Spain, and have participated in two Horizon Europe research projects.
 In my leisure time, I enjoy reading and writing novels, as well as playing billiards.
 Publishing papers is my goal, while seeing my fiction in print is the dream.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv-us.pdf" "newtab" >}}resumé{{< /staticref >}}.